 Excited and distracted kids are not always watching for vehicles, so it is important for drivers to do so.
 Driving at 20 mph allows drivers to be more vigilant in school zones.
 And besides that, in the event of human/vehicle collisions, survival rate of the human is exponentially better when the vehicle is travelling 20 mph than even at 25 mph.

 One other location where humans are prevalent adjacent to traffic is in construction zones.
 Statistical data reveals that these workers are in peril when exposed to the general motoring public.
 That’s why speed limits are reduced in such zones, and why the fines for speeding infractions are doubled and mandatory when committed there (same for school zones).

 In most normal driving locations (not special speed zones), the average flow of traffic tends to be 3-5 mph over the limit.
 My experience is that the DOT and law enforcement understand this, and are generally tolerant of those averages.

 Nevertheless, I learned a long time ago that a surefire way to avoid speeding tickets is to observe the speed limits.
 The side benefit is enhanced safety and longevity for you and those within your driving proximity.

-Readers may contact Bill Love via e-mail at email@example.com.
+Readers may contact Bill Love via email at firstname.lastname@example.org.